Democratic Republic of Congo

 Réseau WIMA: fights as a network of 32 local development actors against hunger.
 In the province of North Kivu they put food security, gender equality and agro-pastoralism on the map.

-Association Paysanne pour le Développement Intégré au Sud-Kivu (APDIK): supports 32 farmers’ cooperatives in South-Kivu in the professional training of farmers.
-They focus on social entrepreneurship, environment and gender.
+Association Paysanne pour le Développement Intégré au Sud-Kivu (APDIK): accompanies 32 cooperatives in South-Kivu in the professional development of agricultural producers.
+They focus on entrepreneurship, environment and gender.